bustakar/changebot/README.md

 ## Features

 - Listens to GitHub webhooks for commits on the main branch
-- Automatically summarizes commits using AI (GPT-5)
+- Automatically summarizes commits using AI (Gemini Flash 2.0 via OpenRouter)
 - Displays commits in an infinite scroll timeline
 - Real-time updates via Convex